-Bergenia plants are vigorous without being invasive, and will slowly spread to form a ground cover in your fully or partially shady garden.
-They tolerate a wide spectrum of soil types, light, and moisture, and won't wither when growing conditions aren't perfect.
+Bergenia plants are vigorous without being invasive and will slowly spread to form a ground cover in your fully or partially shady garden.
+They tolerate a broad spectrum of soil types, light, and moisture and won't wither when growing conditions aren't perfect.
 While they are relatively low-maintenance, a little caretaking improves their look: cut off dead leaves in spring for a fresh start, and deadhead the flowers after the blooms fade for a neat appearance.

 Bergenia plants are ideal candidates for the shade garden.
-They thrive in partial shade, but will also tolerate heavy shade.
-The more sun plants receive, the more moisture they will need.
+They thrive in partial shade but will also tolerate heavy shade.
+But, of course, the more sun plants receive, the more moisture they will need.

 Like many plants, bergenia grows well in rich, loamy soil and will expand to grow large clumps in this situation.
-Bergenia also grows in clay soils, which you can lighten over time with a top dressing of compost.
+However, Bergenia also grows in clay soils, which you can lighten over time with a top dressing of compost.

 Bergenia likes consistent moisture.
 Help plants keep a moist root zone with a 3-inch layer of mulch.
 Plants growing in deep shade can survive periods of drought better than those growing in a sunny location.

 Temperature and Humidity

 Bergenia plants grow well in areas with hot or cool summers, as long as they have proper light and moisture.
 They also do well in humid areas.
 Winter damage is more extensive in colder climates.

 Bergenia plants are light feeders and do not need supplemental fertilizer to look their best.
 Growing bergenia plants in loamy soil amended with organic matter provides all the nutrients they need.